Bookroo/bookroo.github.io/_posts/2017-10-19-bookroo-interview-with-jen-corace.md

 **Bookroo: We’ve heard you’re a big fan of breakfast.
 What are your favorites? **

-_Jen: Currently my favorite breakfast is half a bagle from a local, new bagel shop in town that makes AMAZING bagels, butter, scrambled egg, homemade pickled red onions and chopped up cherry tomatoes.
+_Jen: Currently my favorite breakfast is half a bagel from a local, new bagel shop in town that makes AMAZING bagels, butter, scrambled egg, homemade pickled red onions and chopped up cherry tomatoes.
 I really enjoy going out to breakfast with someone who will split a sweet dish and a savory dish.
 I like a waffle, but I never want a whole one … or a whole stack of pancakes.
 And now that it is getting colder I am looking forward to steel cut oatmeal.
 I basically love breakfast because it’s so mix and matchy if you do it right.
 I like to build._

 **Bookroo: Do you have any upcoming children’s books you’d like to share with our community of book lovers?**